LLNL/sundials/doc/shared/sunadaptcontroller/SUNAdaptController_MRIHTol.rst

 #. *Create an inner stepper object to solve the fast (inner) IVP*

 #.
 Configure the inner stepper to use temporal adaptivity.
-For exaple, when using
+For example, when using
    an ARKODE inner stepper and the :c:func:`ARKodeCreateMRIStepInnerStepper` function, then either use its default adaptivity approach or supply a single-rate SUNAdaptController object, e.g.